wickit7/arcgisdbmodel/README.md

 # ArcGIS Data Model Creation with JSON (arcgisdbmodel)
-The "create_db_model.py" script is designed to create and update an ArcGIS data model based on a JSON input file.
+The "create_db_model.py" script is designed to create and update an ArcGIS geodatabase data model based on a JSON input file.
 This allows for easy modification and extension of the data model using additional JSON files at a later time.

 Creating a data model using a JSON file has several advantages over manual creation in ArcGIS Pro.
 Here are some of them:
 - Time-saving: Creating a data model using a JSON file is faster than manual creation in ArcGIS Pro because you can create the entire model in one go, rather than having to create each component one by one.